 So Mikey Dickinson, who's the head of it, is a Obama operative.

-There's a guy, Jonathan Morgan, who's involved, who's a participant who actually wrote his company, wrote the Senate Intelligence Committee report on the Russian bots that were working in 2016.
+There's a guy, Jonathan Morgan, who's involved, who's a participant, who actually wrote his company, wrote the Senate Intelligence Committee report on the Russian bots that were working in 2016.

-These guys create a operation to make it look like Russian bots are helping Roy Moore when in fact those bots don't even exist, except for the fact that these guys have created them.
+These guys create a operation to make it look like Russian bots are helping Roy Moore, when in fact, those bots don't even exist except for the fact that these guys have created them.

 You would expect them to be operating already.

-So this is a story with layers upon layers that uh I think is very compelling and important for people to be paying attention to.
+So this is a story with layers upon layers that I think is very compelling and important for people to be paying attention to.

-Once a small part of that may be proven, then they they just assume that everything else is true, and they will go full bore on those stories.
+Once a small part of that may be proven, then they just assume that everything else is true, and they will go full bore on those stories.

-And and they and constantly saying no, the false flags are weird, that's things that conspiracy theorists say.
+And they constantly saying, no, false flags are weird.

-Now you have somebody who actually was involved in the operation saying yes, it was a false flag.
+Now you have somebody who actually was involved in the operation saying, yes, it was a false flag.

 That's the big thing.